The world's largest website

-engineering lack of best weld practices and process control expertise, during the last 25 years,
+salesmanship and the common lack of MIG best weld practices and process control expertise among the majority of global weld decision makers, during the last 25 years,

 the biggest selling MIG welding power

-source for for both manual - robot "carbon and stainless" steels welds has been a
+source for both manual - robot "carbon and stainless" steels MIG welds has been the

-The above statement is really ironic, as in this time period the pulsed MIG equipment did not work the way it was
+The pulsed MIG growth is in reality ironic, as 25 years after it was introduced, the pulsed MIG equipment has rarely worked the way it was

-intended, and the over prices, erratic, pulsed MIG equipment when used on steel welds, provided
+intended, and the over priced, erratic, pulsed MIG units when used on carbon and low steel welds, have provided

-more neagtive weld attributes than real world weld benefits.
+more negative weld attributes than real world, measurable cost weld benefits.

-Most of the companies using pulsed MIG to manual and robot weld steel
+Most of the companies that have been utilizing the pulsed MIG process to manual or robot weld steel

-parts > 3 mm, would be better served, if they had
+parts, would nave been better served, if they had

-statement was true 25 yeasr ago and it's still weld reality in
+statement was true 25 years ago, and in 2014 it's still weld reality.

 Understanding weld transfer modes is the first